LP Intelligence Documentation

 LP Intelligence uses API key–based authentication for all requests.

-Authentication follows a server-to-server model designed for backend integration.
 Each request must include a valid API key in the Authorization header.
+API keys must be kept secret and should not be exposed in public client-side code.

 API keys are long-lived, revocable, and scoped to a single account.